slowernews/wisdom-tldr/chapters/2-2_relation_competition.md

 > *"The #1 thing you should look for in an investor is conviction."
 -- Naval Ravikant [1974]*

+> *"The stock market is the only market where things go on sale and all the customers run out of the store."
+-- x@cullenroche*

 > *"I don’t buy property because I think the value is going to go up.
 I buy property because I can make the value go up."
 -- x@realestatetrent*

-> *"The stock market is the only market where things go on sale and all the customers run out of the store."
--- x@cullenroche*

 ### On popularity

 > *"There are only two kinds of languages: the ones people complain about and the ones nobody uses."
 -- Bjarne Stroustrup*

 See fame as a multiplier.

-People say they want to be famous to impact the world, often what they want is the adoration of their peers.
-Don’t strive to be well-known, strive to be worth knowing.
+People claim they want fame to impact the world; often what they crave is peer adoration.
+Don’t chase being well-known—chase being worth knowing.

 > *"He who is known as an early riser need not get up until noon." (...)
 "We’ll know that rock is dead when you have to get a degree to work in it." (...)